PostgreSqlStan/postgresqlstan.github.io/_posts/2023-09-23-build-ruby.md

-When running `make install` (per the build instructions), I encountred an error related to the `pysch` gem.
+When running `make install` (per the build instructions), I encountered an error related to the `pysch` gem.
 So, I attempted to install and/or update the `pysch` gem:

 ```zsh
 gem install --user-install psych